apache/openwhisk-deploy-kube/README.md

 Indicate the Kubernetes worker nodes that should be used to execute user containers by OpenWhisk's invokers.
 Do this by labeling each node with `openwhisk-role=invoker`.
-In its default configuration, OpenWhisk assumes it has exclusive use of these invoker nodes and will schedule work on them directly, completely bypassing the Kubernetes scheduler.
+In the default configuration, which uses the KubernetesContainerFactory, the node labels are used in conjunction with Pod affinities to inform the Kubernetes scheduler how to place work so that user actions will not interfere with the OpenWhisk control plane.
+When using the non-default DockerContainerFactory, OpenWhisk assumes it has exclusive use of these invoker nodes and will schedule work on them directly, completely bypassing the Kubernetes scheduler.
 For a single node cluster, simply do